-- (i) To comply with the capital requirements set by the regulators of the financial markets where the entities within the Company operate; - (ii) To safeguard the Company's ability to continue as a going concern so that it can continue to provide returns for stockholders and benefits for other stakeholders; - (iii) To maintain a strong capital base to support the development of its business; - (iv) To positive impact the capital of its holding company and ultimate parent
+- (i) To comply with the capital requirements set by the regulators of the financial markets where the entities within the Company operate; - (ii) To safeguard the Company's ability to continue as a going concern so that it can continue to provide returns for stockholders and benefits for other stakeholders; - (iii) To maintain a strong capital base to support the development of its business; - (iv) To positively impact the capital of its holding company and ultimate parent

-Capital adequacy and the use of regulatory capital are monitored monthly by the Company's management based on the guidelines developed by the Trinidad and Tobago Stock Exchange, the Trinidad and Tobago Central Depository and the Company's Risk Management Unit.
+Capital adequacy and the use of regulatory capital are monitored monthly by the Company's management based on the guidelines developed by the Trinidad and Tobago Securities and Exchange Commission and Trinidad and Tobago Stock Exchange and the Company's Risk Management Unit.
 The required information is filed with the respective Regulatory Authorities at stipulated intervals.